aptakhin/testoot/docs/source/api/regress.rst

 Regress
 ===================================

 Regress is the main logic class for testing.
-It's configured with storage, serializer and run policy.
+It's configured by storage, serializer and canonize policy.

-.. automodule:: regress.regress
+.. autoclass:: regress.pub.Regress
   :members:

 Fixture is the helper class which incapsulates current Regress and test context state